colin-gourlay/sundown-sessions/src/content/artists/a/a-projection/index.md

 ---
-genres: ["Darkwave", "Gothic Rock", "Post-Punk"]
+genres: ["Darkwave", "Post-Punk"]
 featured_image: artists/a/a-projection/a-projection.jpg
 title: A Projection
 artist_page: true
+lastReviewed: 2026-08-27
 ---
 ## About

-A Projection are a Swedish post-punk and darkwave band from Gothenburg, formed around 2010.
-Drawing on the cold, brooding atmospheres of post-punk forebears such as Joy Division and The Cure, they craft dark, melodic music built on reverb-drenched guitars, driving rhythms, and introspective lyrics.
-The band comprises Robin Beckmann (vocals/guitar), Joakim Lindberg, David Lindqvist, and Per-Erik Martinsson.
-Their studio catalogue includes *Shedding Skin* (2018) and *In A Different Light* (2022), both of which cemented their reputation within the international gothic rock and darkwave scenes.

-## Show(s) appeared on

-- [Show #10](/shows/featuring-the-twist/) (21st August 2024) - Featuring: The Twist
-- [Show #18](/shows/featuring-tbd/) (5th November 2024) - Featuring: TBD
+A Projection are a Stockholm-based Swedish post-punk and darkwave band formed in 2013.
+Their sound combines effects-driven guitars and synthesizers, bridging classic post-punk with electronic music.
+After an eponymous demo EP, they signed to Tapete Records and released *Exit* (2015) and *Framework* (2017); *Section* followed in 2019 and *In A Different Light* in 2022.

 ## External Links